laurentperrinet/Perrinet20PredictiveProcessing/README.md

 better understanding of the brain in general.
 <!-- More generally, however simple or complex, a retinal image will always be interpreted as a visual scene with respect to some cognitive context.  -->

-Anatomically, visual processing is the result of the interplay of neural networks which are organized in a hierarchy of visual areas.
+Anatomically, vision is the result of the interplay of neural networks which are organized in a hierarchy of visual areas.
 Each visual area is itself a dynamical process, from its first stage, the retina, to the different areas which help in forming this parallel and distributed representation of the visual world.
 Moreover, this organization is largely self-organized and very efficient metabolic-wise.
-To make sense of such complex network of visual areas, it has been proposed that this system is organized such that it efficiently predicts sensory data [@Attneave54].
-This ecological approach [@Atick92] allows to explain many aspects of visual processing.
-Such principles take different forms such as redundancy reduction [@Barlow61], maximization of information transfer [@Linsker90] or minimization of metabolic energy.
-Visual representations should handle geometrical transformations (such as the motion of a visual object) but also sensory modifications, such as with eye movements.
+To make sense of such complex network of visual areas, it has been proposed that this system is organized such that it efficiently *predicts* sensory data [@Attneave54].
+This ecological approach [@Atick92] allows to explain many aspects of vision as predictive processing.
+Such an approach takes different forms such as redundancy reduction [@Barlow61], maximization of information transfer [@Linsker90] or minimization of metabolic energy.
 Formalizing such optimization strategies in probabilistic language, these may be encompassed by the "Bayesian Brain" framework [@Knill04].
 More generally, it is possible to link these different theories into a single framework, the Free-Energy Principle (FEP)